Best Books on Finding Your Passion and Purpose in Life

-Passion and purpose are different, but closely related.
-Passion is about loving what you do, while purpose is about knowing why you do something.
+Passion and purpose are different but closely related.
+Passion is about loving what you do, while the purpose is about knowing why you do something.
 Both are critical for success.

-If you want more meaning and passion in life, read the following books.
+If you want more passion and meaning in life, read the following books.
 They would inspire you to do work that you love.

 Bonus: My Book on Pursuing Passion